ondrejhonus/wood-game/README.md

 ✅️ Allow player to hold an object on a specific point, not the mass center
 ⚠️ Tree spawning system
 ▶️ Vehicles for transporting logs
-▶️ Progress saving mechanics (TODO: save inventory)
+▶️ Progress saving mechanics (TODO: player position)
-❌ Functional store, where you can buy axes
+✅️ Functional store, where you can buy axes
+✅️ Make each axe a different strength
+❌ Add a popup to show the axe price

 ## Feature Roadmap (Modeling + others)
 ✅️ Create Axe model
-❌ Have more purchasable axes
+✅️ Have more purchasable axes
 ▶️ Create a basic game map with mountains as borders
 ❌ Add rigged character sprite with animations
-❌ A place to sell logs
+✅️ A place to sell logs
-▶️ A store to buy a better axe for the currency
+✅️ A store to buy a better axe for the currency
-❌ Different wood textures + leaves
+✅️ Different wood textures + leaves
 ▶️ Create UI
-❌ Add Items in inventory to UI
+✅️ Add Items in inventory to UI
 ❌ Vehicle model for transporting logs
 ❌ Add sound effects and background music